ePlus-DEV/eplus-status/README.md

-# Nitro Minimal Starter
+# Nuxt 3 Minimal Starter

-Look at the [Nitro documentation](https://nitro.unjs.io/) to learn more.
+Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup